broccoli-smuggler/ml-contest-aranz/README.md

 n1 == 100, n2 == 55, n3 == 20 @1e-3 and 20,000 iterations, noise @ 5%, **99.8%**, training set accuracy *92%*.

 Nice.

+### Inconsistancy
+Unfortunately, these results are not consistant between runs (even though we are using a random seed to randomize).
+This is not ideal as we can't validate the robustness of the model and leads to thinking the above result may just be an illusion.